Procedures for Dealing with Citations

-- A photocopy of your citation and your correct mailing address, OR
+- A photocopy of your citation and your correct mailing address

 - Your correct name and mailing address, citation number, court appearance date listed on the citation, offense, and arresting police agency.

 On your court date, the court will set a District Attorney Pre-Trial Conference (DA Pre-Trial) hearing.
 This hearing is your opportunity to meet with a District Attorney to discuss your case.
-At this hearing, you may resolve your case or your case may be set for a court trial that will take place in front of a Judge.
+At this hearing, your case may be resolved or set for a court trial that will take place in front of a Judge.

-Should you need to reschedule your DA Pre-Trial, please contact the District Attorney’s Office at 262-653-2400 or you may email Kristina Legler, Paralegal
+Should you need to reschedule your DA Pre-Trial, please contact the District Attorney’s Office at 262-653-2400.
+You may also email Kristina Legler, Paralegal.

-Should you need to reschedule your court date that is listed on your citation, please contact the Kenosha County Clerk of Circuit Court at 262-653-2664.
+Should you need to reschedule the court date listed on your citation, please contact the Kenosha County Clerk of Circuit Court at 262-653-2664.